 Digital Octave Pedals (Polyphonic)

-While analog devices have personality, they don’t have the ability to cleanly track more than one note.
+While analog devices have personality, they can’t cleanly track more than one note.
 With a polyphonic octaver, instead, huge organ-like sounds are available to you whenever you play a chord.
 Also, digital devices allow you to control other aspects of the octave signal, such as detune, modulate, and delay.

 Boss OC-5